nightingaleproject/vital_records_fhir_messaging_ig/README.md

 ## Browsing the FHIR Implementation Guide
 The built version 2.0.0 of this implementation guide [here](https://nightingaleproject.github.io/vital_records_fhir_messaging_ig/).
 The source for this Implementation Guide is found on [github](https://github.com/nightingaleproject/vital_records_fhir_messaging_ig).

 Questions or comments regarding this document should be directed to the ["Death on FHIR" zulip stream](https://chat.fhir.org/#narrow/stream/179301-Death-on.20FHIR)[^1].
-This document will continue to evolve in response to community feedback as well as changes to the VRDR IG or business requirements.
+This document will continue to evolve in response to community feedback as well as changes to the VRDR IG, BFDR IG, or business requirements.

 [^1]: https://chat.fhir.org/#narrow/stream/179301-Death-on.20FHIR